Securities Law Attorneys and Commodities LawyersA SECURITIES, COMMODITIES AND INVESTMENT FRAUD DISPUTE LAW FIRM

 Stockbrokers, commodities brokers, and financial advisors have the duty to tell you the truth about any investment they recommend and to fully disclose all of the risks associated with the investment, not just the benefits.
 They simply must not misrepresent any facts about anything relating to your investments, investment strategy, or your account.
 Similarly, they have the responsibility to disclose any fact that a reasonable person would consider relevant to his or her investment decision.
-Any failure to do so can create grounds for a fraud or misrepresentation claim under the applicable federal and state securities laws where the sale was made or under common law that has been established for centuries.
-We represent investors who have been damaged as a result of their financial advisor’s misrepresentations and omissions in connection with all types of investments.
-Call Robert Pearce 1-800-SEC-ATTY (732-2889) if you believe your investment was misrepresented or you are otherwise a victim of fraud.
+Any failure to do so can create grounds for a securities fraud or negligent misrepresentation claim under the applicable federal and state securities laws where the sale was made or under common law that has been established for centuries.
+We represent investors who have been damaged as a result of stockbroker fraud when their financial advisor has made misrepresentations and omissions in connection with investment recommendations.
+Call Robert Pearce 1-800-SEC-ATTY (732-2889) if you believe your investment was misrepresented or you are otherwise a victim of stockbroker fraud.

 FINRA Rule 2111 is the Suitability Rule and gives rise to the most common investor claims at common law for Breach of Fiduciary Duty, Negligence, and Breach of Contract for failure to follow FINRA and other industry rules and regulations in broker-customer disputes.
 FINRA requires its members in every retail broker-customer relationship to not only assess what the investor's goals are, as well as his or her risk tolerance, but also consider many other factors (age, financial situation and needs, tax status, investment experience, investment time horizon, other investment holdings, time horizon, liquidity needs, etc.) relevant to the investment or investment strategy recommendation being made, then to only recommend investments and/or strategies in which he/she has a reasonable basis to believe is suitable for the customer based upon the information obtained.
 The unsuitable recommendation can be in relation to purchase, sale, or even advice to hold an investment when it is unreasonable to do so.

 A stockbroker may also be held responsible for recommending an unsuitable investment strategy, such as investing on margin, using options, or excessively trading (churning) securities in an account.
 Churning occurs when a broker exercises control over the investment decisions in an account and purchases stocks or recommends that you excessively purchase and sell stocks for the stockbroker’s benefit; i.e., commissions!
-Churning is never a prudent investment strategy.
+Churning is never a prudent investment strategy and considered by many to be another form of stockbroker fraud.

 We help investors recover their investment losses caused by their stockbroker’s unsuitable recommendations and/or churning of accounts.
-Call Robert Pearce 1-800-SEC-ATTY (732-2889) if you believe you were sold or advised to hold unsuitable investments or if you believe you are the victim of churning.
+Call Robert Pearce 1-800-SEC-ATTY (732-2889) if you believe you were sold or advised to hold unsuitable investments or if you believe you are the victim of churning or any other kind of stockbroker fraud.

 It is your financial advisor's responsibility to recommend the right mix of investments to help you reach your goals without exposing you to excessive risk; and if he/she fails to do so, we can help you recover your losses.
-In fact, over the last six years we have recovered over $50 million for Puerto Rico investors who had their assets over-concentrated in one geographic area; i.e., Puerto Rico government municipal bonds and Puerto Rico-denominated closed-end funds.
+In fact, over the last six years Attorney Pearce has recovered over $50 million for Puerto Rico investors who had their assets over-concentrated in one geographic area; i.e., Puerto Rico government municipal bonds and Puerto Rico-denominated closed-end funds.

 A trustee or other fiduciary such as a stockbroker with discretionary authority and control (actual or de facto) over client accounts has a responsibility under the law to manage trusts and other investment accounts in accordance with prudence and not engage in undue speculation.
 Managers of employee retirement accounts governed by the Employee Retirement Income Security Act of 1974 (ERISA) are always held to the highest standard of care under federal law.